mati3/mail-server/README.md

 ## Install and configure a webmail.

-we going to install a service of email web, for it, we need undestad how working.
+we are going to install a web email service, and for it, we need to undestand how is working.

 ![image](/img/architecture.png)